 Foliage/texture: Simple leaves with 3 to 5 deep lobes, 4 to 6 inches wide, pubescent when yuong to often scabrous with age, margins entire or sometimes dentate, trunk mostly smooth light gray to blotchy white, mottled and shredding; medium coarse texture.

-Flowers & fruits: Dioecious flowers in April-May after leafing out in the spring, thus flowers are born under the foliar canopy and are as a landscape amenity, inconspicuous.
-Fruits significant, heads smooth and mostly stalked (P. racemosa has bristled fruit heads without stalks).
+Flowers & fruits: Monoecious, imperfect male and female flowers in small, reddish clusters in axillary meristems during April-May just after new foliage emergence in the spring, thus flowers are born under the foliar canopy and are not a landscape amenity, inconspicuous.
+Fruits significant, smooth stalks with 2 to 4 rounded tan fuzzy fruits, 1 to 1.5 inches in diameter, seed wind dispersed during winter (in contrast, P. racemosa has bristled fruit heads without stalks).

 Seasonal color: Arizona sycamore can have a subtle, pleasing golden brown foliar color in fall in its native habitat, although during most years this foliar accent usually fails to be manifest in the lower desert landscapes.
 During winter months, the exposed whitish trunk and branches of all syamore species is an accent when trees are leafless.

 Temperature: Tolerant of all but the most extreme heat associated with expansive impervious surface covers and buildings.